a3X3k/InCTF/InCTF Junior 2021/Qualifiers/Misc/Mimmic/README.md

 ### Hints

 - No use of Stegsnow :)
-- Spam Spam Spam...
-Google it up for spam!!
+- Your flag has been encoded into something which looks innocent.
-- Decode space
+- Decode the message from Spam-Encoded.

 ### Solution